Asset Tap

 Upload Configuration

-Required when models use ${image_url}.
+Required when models use ${image_url} and the provider exposes an upload endpoint.
 The upload section is nested under provider::

 provider: